Skip to main content

 Tomatoes0.125 lbsAPU0000712311per lb

-For each month and region, the index is calculated as:
+For each month and region, the burger cost is calculated as:

 Cheeseburger Cost = Sum of (ingredient_price × amount_per_burger)